GraceAlways123/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 11: lists contents of 3 dir at thesame time
+Task 12: prints the type of a file